cloudfoundry/loggregator-release/README.md

 Loggregator provides a set of tools written in golang for testing the performance and efficacy of your loggregator installation.
 These tools emit logs and metrics in a controlled fashion.
 For more information see the [Loggregator tools README](docs/loggregator-tools.md).

 ### Health Nozzle
-The Loggregator Team is currently proposing supporting a nozzle which aggregates health metrics across various Loggregator releases to monitor, ingress, egress, and loss within the Loggregator system.
+The Loggregator Team is currently proposing supporting a nozzle which aggregates health metrics across various Loggregator releases to monitor ingress, egress, and loss within the Loggregator system.
 See the [Health Nozzle Feature Proposal](https://docs.google.com/document/d/1rqlSDssaNk7B9TUmHhjUsn1-FeUNX8odslc-T_3ixck/edit) for more detials.

 ## More Resources and Documentation
 ### Roadmap